OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/state-controller-esp32.md

 ## Configuration
-Each OUTPUT can be configured by publishing an MQTT message to this topic;
+The firmware can be configured by publishing an MQTT message to this topic;
 ```
 [PREFIX/]conf/CLIENTID[/SUFFIX]
 ```